 In every issue, you'll find the hottest topics of interest to our readers along with cutting-edge health information.

-As the new millennium turns, many of the contributions of PWA self-empowerment and AIDS activism wil
+As the new millennium turns, many of the contributions of PWA self-empowerment and AIDS activism will prove lasting.

 Gary Indiana takes a psychedelic trip down memory lane with Ferd Eggan, LA's top AIDS policy maker.

 Project Inform founder Martin Delaney explains why the first thing on your wish list should be Structured Treatment Interruptions.

 If your dream AIDS drugs have become the regimen from hell, Julie Boler can tell you where to go from adhere.

 I tested positive in March 1994--right when the first issue of POZ hit the newsstand.

 Before I read the life story of former officer Steve Yurcik, my perception of police officers was negative.